AchmadEko003/folder-organizer/README.md

 ## Usage
 ```
-cargo run -- "C:\path\to\your\folder"
+cargo run
 ```

 ## Example
-Suppose your folder contains:
+Suppose your folder not empty and contains:
 ```
 photo.png
 report.pdf